Caddo Lake Fall Photography Workshop

 Is this workshop more about learning or photographing?

-It's both.
-You'll spend real time in the field photographing strong locations, and instruction is available whenever it's useful—during setup, while adjusting a composition, or later in review sessions.
+Both.
+You will spend real time photographing strong locations, and instruction is available whenever it is useful.
 Some participants prefer to work independently and check in occasionally.
 Others like more back-and-forth.
 Andy's fine with both approaches.

 How fast-paced are the days?